Ferroin/fvirt/README.md

 usage, thus it was the first thing I implemented.
 I plan to expand this further to at least include netowrks and network interfaces, but it’s not a priority at the moment.

+Both of these may change in the future.

 ## Dependencies